-Switzerland and Kyrgyzstan enjoy very good relations based on cooperation in the voting constituencies in the Bretton Woods institutions and on technical cooperation.
+Switzerland and Kyrgyzstan enjoy good relations based on technical cooperation and their collaboration in the voting constituencies in the Bretton Woods institutions.
+Kyrgyzstan is also a partner in water diplomacy.

 Bilateral relations Switzerland–Kyrgyzstan